 When designing a concrete base slab, all federal, state and local codes should be followed.
-Special attention should be given to the concrete base slab which should exceed the length and width of the generator by a minimum of six (6) inches (0.152 meters) on all sides.
+Special attention should be given to the concrete base slab which should exceed the length and width of the generator by a minimum of 6 inches on all sides.